ekomoku/ekom-pbl/project3.md

 ### Frontend Creation

-Run the following command to create react app.
+In Todo directory, Run the following command to create react app.
 It will create folder called client, where all the reat codes will be

 ~~~